carmaa/inception/README.md

 	git clone https://github.com/carmaa/inception.git
 	cd inception
-	sudo python3 setup.py install
+	sudo setup.py install

 Usage
 -----

  1. Connect the attacker machine (host) and the victim (target) with a FireWire cable
+ 2. Run Inception

-2. Run Inception; simply type (as root if required by your OS):
+Simply type (as root if required by your OS):

 	incept